Iniokren25/DSA-CAPSTONE-PROJECT/README.md

 - Calculate the amount to be paid as a bonus to individual employees.
 - Calculate the total amount to be paid to individual employees (salary inclusive of bonus)
 - Total amount to be paid out per region and company-wide.

+-

+- ## APPROACH AND FINDINGS.
+### TITLE:
+#### PALMORA GROUP DASHBOARD HIGHLIGTING GENDER GAPS AND THE FACTORS THAT CONTRIBUTE TO IT.

+#### AIM
+TO FIND OUT HOW GENDER INCLUSIVENESS CONTRIBUTES TO WORK ORGANIZATIONAL PERFORMANCE======= ?????????????????????????????.

+#### OBJECTIVE
+IS TO PROVIDE INSIGHT ON THE VARIABLES THAT PROMOTE GENDER DIFFERENCE AND  ELIMINATE GENDER BARRIER.

+#### RESEARCH QUESTIONS
+Is Palmora Group ========= ?????????????????????????????//

+### STEPS
+#### DATA WRANGLING
+- Assigned a generic gender status "MALE" to employees with blank entry, (our constitution provides for only MALE and FEMALE.
+Also men are believed mostly to be bread winners of the family.
+- Deleted employees without Salary, they are believed to have left the organization.
+- Deleted employees without Department.
+Their contributions could not be traced to anywhere hence they are not known to the organization.
+- Remove duplicate entries.
+- Unpivoted the Bonus rule table staying at Department, merge it to employee data table, using full outer all Rows from both.
+- Ensured Column quality, Column profile and Column distribution were 100%.
+-

+#### MODELLING:

+#### ANALYSIS:
+- Done using the parameters provided.
+Also Conditional Columns were created to bring in new measures that would broaden the understanding about the organization.
+-

+#### PRESENTATION:
+Findings and presentation were duly documented through Dashboard.

+#### CONCLUSION:
+--------???
+Your focus should be on gender-related issues within the organization and its

+#### SUMMARY AND RECOMMENDATIONS.
+The study of PALMORA Group with focus on gender related parameter is as summarized below.

+1) waivers in terms form of age etc should be granted to women to bring in more of them.

+2) quota should be allocated to women , covered in policies.

+3) specific training targeted at women should be organized.
+This will close the gap in salary.